PeterHdd/SampleUpdateFirebase/README.md

 A Sample Update data in Firebase For android, in response for this question on Stackoverflow: https://stackoverflow.com/questions/48576560/how-to-update-child-node-data-in-firebase-database/

-The application demonstrates that onclick of a button the attribute `done` will be updated to `false` and no new node will be created(after clicking the button).
+The application demonstrates that onclick of a button the attribute `done` will be updated to `new` and no new node will be created(after clicking the button).

 # Interface
 <img src="http://gdurl.com/4P8P" width="300">